-No-one doubts the quantity of information on the internet, what about its quality?
+No-one doubts the quantity of information on the internet.
+What about its quality?

-I’m not going to attempt to estimate the amount of on-line information.
+It’s pointless attempting to estimate the amount of on-line information.
 There are millions of web sites.
 Each site can have one page or thousands.

 Let’s just agree there is a lot of information out there – a few gazillion words and pictures.